terryma/snoocore/advancedUsage.md

  - [http://www.reddit.com/.json](http://www.reddit.com/.json)
  - [http://www.reddit.com/r/aww/.json](http://www.reddit.com/r/aww/.json)

 This will give you the front page listing, and the subreddit listing respectively.
-To make use of these calls, append `.json` to the end of your call:
+To make use of these calls, append `.json` to the end of your chain:

 ```
 var frontPagePromise = reddit.json();